UncleSamSwiss/ioBroker.loxone/README.md

 -   `(ro)`: read-only: this state can't be changed from ioBroker
 -   `(wo)`: write-only: this state's value isn't reported by this adapter, but it can be changed, triggering some action on the Loxone Miniserver

+### AAL Smart Alarm

+Provided by AAL Smart Alarm control.

+-   `alarmLevel` (ro) the ID of the current alarm level
+    -   0 = No alarm
+    -   1 = Immediate alarm
+    -   2 = Delayed alarm
+-   `alarmCause` (ro) A string representing the last cause for an alarm
+-   `isLocked` (ro) Reset active, inputs will be ignored and therefore no alarms will be executed
+-   `isLeaveActive` (ro) Leave input is set, no alarms will be executed
+-   `disableEndTime` (ro) End time for the control to be disabled
+-   `confirm` (wo) Confirm pending alarm
+-   `disable` (wo) Disable control for a certain period of time, no alarms will be executed.
+Setting it to 0 will reenable the Smart Alarm
+-   `startDrill` (wo) Execute test alarm

 ### Alarm

 Provided by burgler alarm control.